Applications for 2019’s event are now closed.

 What are the dates of the event?

-Our festival is always the first weekend of August.
-This year it is Saturday 5th August 2017 and trading from 9am-5pm.
+Our festival is always the first Saturday of August.
+This year it is Saturday 3rd August 2019 and trading is from 9am-5pm.

 What sites are available?